gromdimon/gromdimon.github.io.old/content/about.md

 ### Other Interests and Hobbies:
 - **Fencing:** Active participant and enthusiast.
 - **Hiking:** Passionate about exploring nature and outdoor activities.
 - **Traveling:** Keen on experiencing new cultures and visiting new places.
+Visited 20 countries so far.